BC Parks Backcountry Registration System

 - This is an alternate (on-line) way to pre-pay for your backcountry permit and is NOT a reservation.

-- Self-serve registration facilities are still available at some designated trail heads and access points.
+- Self-serve registration facilities are still available at most designated trail heads and access points.

 - All backcountry registrations are final.
 No changes or refunds are permitted.